Who is behind the making of Not That Funny?

 Why do we use “freedom seeker” rather than “fugitive”, “runaway slave” or “escapee”?

-Freedom Seeker vs. Fugitive: The term “fugitive” evokes the image of a lawbreaker requiring capture and punishment, and was used to assert that the law was on the side of an enslaved society.
+The term “fugitive” evokes the image of a lawbreaker requiring capture and punishment and was used to assert that the law was on the side of an enslaved society.
 “Freedom seeker” illuminates what is in the hearts and minds of those in action to make freedom a reality.

 Why do we use “non-disabled” rather than “able-bodied?”

-Why do we sometimes capitalize the “D” in Deaf and sometimes not?
+Why do we sometimes capitalize on the “D” in Deaf and sometimes not?

 Deaf (with a capital "D") refers to embracing the cultural norms, beliefs, and values of the Deaf Community.
 The term "Deaf" should be capitalized when it is used as a shortened reference to being a member of the Deaf Community.
 Deaf: If it’s spelled with a lowercase ‘d’, ‘deaf’ means the inability to hear.
 ‘Deaf’ with a capital ‘D’ refers to members of the Deaf community who see themselves as part of a language minority and who share common values, traditions, language, and behaviours.
 Members of the Deaf community do not perceive themselves as having ‘lost’ their hearing and do not think of themselves as handicapped, impaired, or disabled.
 They celebrate their culture because it gives them the unique experience of sharing a common identity, history, and language.

 Today, many disabled people — particularly the Deaf and Autistic communities — prefer identity-first language.
 By leading with the disability rather than tacking it onto the end, you’re affirming and validating the person and their disability.
 It is important to note that whether a disabled person prefers people-first or identity-first language is not universal.
 Today, the loudest proponents of person-first language are non-disabled people, including parents of disabled children, teachers and medical practitioners who may have been taught to “treat the patient, not the disease.”
 Identity-first language is founded upon the idea of the social model of disability.
-In a nutshell, the social model says that though impairments (diagnostic, medical conditions) may limit disabled people in some ways, it is the inaccessibility of society that actually is what disables rather than the disability itself.
-The most basic example is wheelchair accessibility.
-If someone is a wheelchair user and can’t go to a restaurant because it doesn’t have a ramp, is that person disabled because of their cerebral palsy (for example) or are they disabled by the inaccessibility of the restaurant?
+In a nutshell, the social model says that though impairments (diagnosis, medical conditions) may limit disabled people in some ways, it is the inaccessibility of society that actually is what disables rather than the disability itself.
+The most basic example is wheelchair access.
+If you are a wheelchair-user and are not able to go into restaurant because it doesn’t have a ramp, is that person disabled because of their own disability or are they disabled by the inaccessibility of the restaurant?